clux/probes.hugo/content/post/2022-01-04-prometheus-ecosystem.md

 The second stand-alone metric exporter for kubernetes.
 Maintained by kubernetes itself; [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) is a **smaller deployment** that generates metrics from what it sees the state of objects are from the apiserver.
 It has [client-go reflectors](https://github.com/kubernetes/kube-state-metrics/blob/master/docs/design/metrics-store-performance-optimization.md#proposal) and uses the results of their long watches to populate metrics.

-It's a conceptually pretty simple piece; an api -> metrics transformer, but kubernetes has a lot of apis, so definitely not something you want to write yourself.
+It's a conceptually pretty simple piece; an **api -> metrics transformer**, but kubernetes has a lot of apis, so definitely not something you want to write yourself.

-In example terms; this component provides the base data for what you need to answer the questions like whether your:
+In example terms; this component provides the **base data** for what you need to **answer** the questions like whether your:

-- "Pod has been in an unhealthy state for >N minutes"
+- "`Pod` has been in an unhealthy state for `>N` minutes"
-- "Deployment has failed to complete its last rollout in N minutes"
+- "`Deployment` has failed to complete its last rollout in `N` minutes"
-- "HorizontalPodAutoscaler has been maxed out for >N minutes"
+- "`HorizontalPodAutoscaler` has been maxed out for `>N` minutes"

 ..stuff that you can figure out with `kubectl get -oyaml`.